 Central Park: 4km long, 800m wide

-In one afternoon, with good walking shoes, well motivated, you can walk all over Central Park: it's a huge rectangle of greenery stretching 4km long and 800m wide, in the heart of New York - or more exactly of Manhattan.
+Map of Central Park In one afternoon, with good walking shoes, well motivated, you can go through the whole Central Park: it's a huge rectangle of greenery that stretches over 4km long and 800m wide, in the heart of New York - or more exactly of Manhattan.

-Recommended breaks from the travelling ice cream and hot dog vendors, just to replenish your energy on the way!
+Recommended breaks at the ice cream and hot dog vendors, to refuel on the way!

-But to enjoy it, it is better to come back several times, and take the time to explore one by one the different parts of the park ...
+But to really enjoy it, it is better to come back several times, and take the time to explore one by one the different parts of the park...

 It's really gigantic, Central Park!!!